Kitsunix/pyHIBP/README.md

 A Python interface to Troy Hunt's 'Have I Been Pwned?'
 (HIBP) public API.
 A full reference to the API specification can be found at the [HIBP API Reference](https://haveibeenpwned.com/API/v2).

 This module detects when the rate limit of the API has been hit, and raises a RuntimeError when the limit is exceeded, or when another API-defined error condition is encountered based on the submitted data.
-Calls to the module returning Boolean `True` or the object as decoded from the API query (currently, lists), represent a detection that a breached account/paste/password was found; Boolean `False` means that the item was not found.
+When data is found from a call, the data returned will be in the format as retrieved from the endpoint, documented in the return-type information for the relevant function.

 Note that the `pwnedpasswords` API backend does not have a rate limit.
-If you are intending to bulk-query passwords or hashes, you may also consider downloading the raw data files accessible via the [Pwned Passwords](https://haveibeenpwned.com/Passwords) page.
+If you are intending to bulk-query passwords or hashes, you should consider downloading the raw data files accessible via the [Pwned Passwords](https://haveibeenpwned.com/Passwords) page.

 Installing
 ----------